jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 red: make it fail
 #################################################################################

-I add a test for a tuple_ as a key
+I add a test for a :py:class:`tuple` as a key

 .. code-block:: python